 wiki ~ Bill Evans piano

 Up an octave to #11.
 In thinking of our numerical designations that #4 = b5, which of course it does, we can simply expand this root / tritone pairing but moving the #4 / b5 up one octave in the arpeggio.
-Examine the pitches.
+Please examine the pitches.
 Example 8a.

 arpeggio degrees